-Kenny announces she is pregnant with second child
+Kenny pregnant with second child

-Laura Kenny announces she and Jason Kenny are expecting their second baby
+Laura Kenny and Jason Kenny expecting second child

 Last updated on .From the section Cycling

-Great Britain's most successful female Olympic athlete Dame Laura Kenny has announced she and her husband Sir Jason Kenny are expecting their second baby.
+Great Britain's most successful female Olympic athlete Dame Laura Kenny and her husband Sir Jason Kenny are expecting their second child.

 Their son Albie was born in 2017, but Kenny suffered a miscarriage in November 2021 and an ectopic pregnancy in January 2022.